Duration: 6 night(s) From €2,850

 *Please note that the Skellig boats only run weather-permitting from May to September.

 Start your family tour of Southwest Ireland in the historic town of Kinsale to enjoy a unique introduction to the town via a ghost tour.
 Learn about Kinsale’s vibrant history while meeting colourful characters of Kinsale’s past as they come alive during an entertaining evening ghost tour before sampling the famed cuisine the gourmet capital of Ireland!
-(D)
+(L,D)

 Listen to tales of conquests, wine smugglers and battles of old before exploring Kinsale’s coast with your guide to one of the largest Irish military forts from the 17th century.
 Children will love exploring the lookouts and tunnels in this hands-on dive into history!
 Keep your tastebuds happy by eating in an award-winning local Irish pub.
 (B,L)

 Often raided by pirates over the centuries, we’ll kayak along Kinsale’s seashore to where the pirates once landed.
 A great way to learn local history, kayaking West Cork’s coast allows your family to enjoy a relaxed coastal journey and a family picnic on the water’s edge – perhaps even a wee dip in the ocean!
 (B,L)